MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-tutorial.md

 ### Add a scope for CRUD/jobs

-To work with Create, Read, Update and Delete APIs for workload items, and perform other operations with jobs, [add a scope](/entra/identity-platform/quickstart-configure-app-expose-web-apis#add-a-scope), and two dedicated Fabric applications to the preauthorized applications for that scope to indicate that your API (the scope you created) trusts Fabric:
+To work with Create, Read, Update and Delete APIs for workload items, and perform other operations with jobs, [add a scope](/entra/identity-platform/quickstart-configure-app-expose-web-apis#add-a-scope), and a dedicated Fabric application to the preauthorized applications for that scope to indicate that your API (the scope you created) trusts Fabric:

 * Under **Expose an API**, select **Add a scope**.
 Name the scope *FabricWorkloadControl* and provide the necessary details for it.